AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 ## Issue

-An error *The requested qty is not available* occurs when trying to update the quantity of a bundled product in the cart on the storefront.
+The requested qty is not available when trying to update the quantity of a bundled product in the cart on the storefront.

 <u>Steps to reproduce</u>: